 In 2004, a site called Newzbin started indexing the files available on Usenet and created the NZB file format.
 A NZB file is the Usenet equivalent of a torrent file.
 Basically, a NZB file that just contains a pointer to files available on Usenet.

 To get started with the Usenet, you need to pay for Usenet access from a provider.
 You can expect to pay about $10-$20 per month for access.
 I recommend Astraweb, and these are my other recommended Usenet Providers.
 I also recommending get a back-up block account from a provider like (Tweaknews or ThunderNews) .

 You’ll need an application to download all your files.
 My recommended app is SABnzbd (for Windows, Mac and Linux).

 You’ll also need a way to search files on the Usenet.
 My favorite one right now is NZB.su.
 You’ll have to register (for free), but only takes a few minutes.
 Note: To login you must use the address http://www.nzb.su/login.

 Install and use a private VPN

 It’s less likely that you’ll be spied upon when using the Usenet, but it still a possibility.
 Using a Virtual Private Network (VPN) is a straightforward way to conceal your IP address, and ensure your privacy.
 The best VPNs are those have policies that allow P2P transfers on their servers, like Private Internet Access.
-See all my recommended providers in this post: The Best VPN For P2P In 2013.
+See all my recommended providers in this post: The Best VPN For P2P.